Contents

 - CLAIM success only after all verification passes

-- "I can tell from the code that it's correct" → NO. Code inspection ≠ runtime verification.
+- Claim correctness from reading the source code → STOP.
+Code inspection ≠ runtime verification.

 Verification Checklist